angrykoala/yamp/README.md

 * `page break`: Will force a page break in pdf output.
 * `yamp version`: Will display the yamp version used to render the document.

+## Yamp styles
+_Yamp_ provides several styles for your document (supported for html and pdf outputs).
+* `github.css` Default style, will look similar to **Github** style
+* `acm-sig.css` Academic style based on ACM SIG templates

+You can select any of these styles with the option `--style [style.css]`, the same option will enable you to use your own files instead `--style [myfolder/mystyle.css]`

+> You can always check the styles with the option `--list-styles`

 ## API
 Include _yamp_ in your javascript with: